FahimehFth/Deep_Hole_Drilling_Process_Analysis/README.md

 ## Technologies Used

 - **R Programming Language:** Used for data analysis, visualization, and statistical modeling.
--**Libraries:**
+- **RStudio:** Integrated development environment (IDE) for R.
+- **R Libraries:**
-  -tuneR: For handling audio data and waveform manipulation.
+  - tuneR: For handling audio data and waveform manipulation.
--**Techniques Utilized**
+- **Techniques Utilized:**
-  -Fast Fourier Transform (FFT): Applied to transform time-domain signals into frequency-domain to analyze dominant frequencies.
+  - Fast Fourier Transform (FFT): Applied to transform time-domain signals into frequency-domain to analyze dominant frequencies.
-  -Periodograms: Used to visualize the power spectral density of the signals and detect patterns indicative of drilling issues.
+  - Periodograms: Used to visualize the power spectral density of the signals and detect patterns indicative of drilling issues.
-  -Custom Functions: Developed functions to read header and data files specific to the sensor data format.
+  - Custom Functions: Developed functions to read header and data files specific to the sensor data format.